Goreswar massacre: Aftermath

 The worst phase of violence occurred between July and September 1960.
 Nearly 50,000 Bengali Hindus had crossed over to West Bengal to seek shelter by late August 1960.
 Chief Minister of West Bengal, Dr. B. C. Roy wrote a letter to the Prime Minister of India about the violence.
-According to his letter, at least 4,000 Bengali Hindus had been displaced to West Bengal between July 5 and 11 as a result of the riots, and 447 others who may not have been fleeing the riot.
-After July 31 the flow of refugees increased.
+According to his letter, at least 4,000 Bengali Hindus had been displaced to West Bengal between 5 and 11 July as a result of the riots, and 447 others who may not have been fleeing the riot.
+After 31 July the flow of refugees increased.
 In a subsequent letter, Roy wrote that 45,000 displaced Bengalis had taken shelter in West Bengal.